microsoft/Olive/cmd-example/readme.md

 This repository shows how to deploy and use OLive by running commands.

 ## Prerequisites
-Download OLive pakcage [here](https://olivewheels.blob.core.windows.net/repo/onnxruntime_olive-0.2.0-py3-none-any.whl) and install with command `pip install onnxruntime_olive-0.2.0-py3-none-any.whl`
+Download OLive package [here](https://olivewheels.blob.core.windows.net/repo/onnxruntime_olive-0.2.0-py3-none-any.whl) and install with command `pip install onnxruntime_olive-0.2.0-py3-none-any.whl`

-ONNX Runtime pakcage can be installed with
+ONNX Runtime package can be installed with

 `pip install --extra-index-url https://olivewheels.azureedge.net/test onnxruntime_openvino_dnnl==1.9.0` for cpu